tip-org/tools-paper/paper.md

 # The format

+Rather than developing an own format from scratch, we use the already designed SMT-LIB format, which is already supported by most SMT provers.

+We use

+* Datatypes, including match-expressions (in the 2.6 draft)
+* Recursive function definitions (from 2.5).
+  Although this can seem to only matter for some provers, this is actually more universal: for instance it can help in selecting the trigger or orienting the equation
+  (typically left-to-right for function definitions).

+Our own additions are:

+* Polymorphic function definitions and assertions (asserts are for inclusion to CVC4)
+* Higher-order function and lambda functions (our own syntax)
+* Assert-not to be able to identify what the goal is.
+  This corresponds to `goal` in Why3.
+  In fact, the CVC4 induction mode needs to know which quantifier to do induction on: it cannot be skolemized by hand.
+So an `assert-not` makes sense in their work, too.

+SMT-LIB is extensible through theories.
+Currently, the only theory we use in the benchmarks are
+Integers, but when the need arises, this can be extended to bit vectors, arrays, sets, reals, floats, and so on, as described by the SMT-LIB theories.
-Side-by-side comparison of SMT-LIB and our format, to discuss the different additions.

-(with other formats)
+Side-by-side comparison of SMT-LIB and our format, to discuss the different additions. (with other formats)

-For the different output formats:

-For CVC4, we remove all non-SMT-LIB stuff:
+## Translation to other formats

+* To vanilla SMT (for provers like CVC4 and Z3),
-    HOFs, assert-not, (parametric definitions) (function definitions)
+  We remove our own additions: HOFs, assert-not, (parametric definitions) (function definitions).

-For Isabelle, we replace case with left-hand-side match
+* To Isabelle, case is replaced with left-hand-side match

-For Haskell, we replace non-computable parts with uninterpreted functions
+* To Haskell, we replace non-computable parts with uninterpreted functions.
-    -- Equality:
+  ^[We could also support translating equality by
-        maintain a set of functions that have an Eq constraint we start off by the only function being equals. when you look for functions that call functions that have an eq constraint then it gets an eq constraint added. then you repeat until you get a fixpoint.
+    maintaining a set of functions that have an Eq constraint we start off by the only function being equals. when you look for functions that call functions that have an eq constraint then it gets an eq constraint added. then you repeat until you get a fixpoint.]

-`tip-spec`... `tip-qc`/`hbmc`
+Sketches how to do other formats:

+* to TFF1 (Typed first-order logic with rank1 types)
-For TFF1, we axiomatize data types and function definitions
+  Axiomatize data types and function definitions
-    (the latter can be done in two different ways)
+  (the latter can be different ways: either recover pattern matching on left-hand-sides, or use discriminators and projections.)

-For FOF, we use Monotonox (but what about the booleans?!)
+* to FOF, First-order logic (unityped), we use Monotonox.
+  (but what about the booleans?! one solution: FOOL)

-For THF, we add induction "schema" for data types.
+* to THF, we use the TFF1 format, but we add induction "schema" for data types.

-# Language design

-Starting from SMT-LIB, we already have much of what is needed:

-* Asserts
-* Data-types (unofficial, but still widely adopted)
-* Integers (all in all, UFNIA can be reached through our benchmarks)
-* Function declarations

-Added by others:

-* polymorphic asserts

-We added:

-* polymorphic declarations
-* higher-order functions

 ## Semantics